guywhorley/rails-faststart/integrating-rails-capybara-selenium.md

 gem install capybara<br>
 gem install selenium-webdriver<br>
 gem install database_cleaner<br>
-* at the time of this writing, selenium-webdriver 2.53.3 was the latest release.
+*selenium-webdriver v2.53.3 was the most current at the time of this writing.

 ### 2.0 Update Gemfile